Manfred-Hastmark/fzf-folder/README.md

 * Create a better match algorithm, currently just checks that the search string is a subset of the path
 * Implement some flags such as fullpath or case-insensitive for example
 * Cleanup toolchain file and reorganize how toolchain and main cmake files are located in the project
+* Add doxygen documentation for source code
+* Add unit-tests to the different modules